RahulMitra/ski_coach/README.md

 1. **Real-Time Head Tracking**
    - Uses `CMMotionManager` to track the iPhone’s orientation (pitch, roll, yaw).
    - Uses `CMHeadphoneMotionManager` (when available on compatible AirPods) to track the user’s head orientation.
+   - **Phone orientation aids slope reference**: The phone, placed on your upper body, helps derive a consistent baseline angle even on varying slopes.

 2. **Calibration**
    - Quick, two-step calibration: